zhacky/reservationapi/README.md

 - **Cancel a reservation**: Users can cancel their reservations using a reservation ID.
 - **View reservations**: Users can view a list of all upcoming reservations.
 - **Update a reservation**: Users can modify reservation details like the time and number of guests.
-- **Notification system**: Users are notified about their reservation status (confirmation, cancellation, and reminders).
+- **Notification system**: Users are notified about their reservation status (confirmation and update).

 ## Technologies Used